MicrosoftDocs/VBA-Docs/api/Outlook.NavigationGroups.md

 # NavigationGroups Object (Outlook)

-Contains a set of  **[NavigationGroup](Outlook.NavigationGroup.md)** objects that represent the navigation groups displayed by a navigation module in the Navigation Pane.
+Contains a set of  **[NavigationGroup](Outlook.NavigationGroup.md)** objects that represent the navigation groups displayed by a navigation module in the navigation pane.

 ## Remarks